cdfq384903/MonotonicOptimalBinning/README.md

-# MonotonicOptimalBinning
+<h1><p align = "center">
+ Monotonic Optimal Binning in Credit Risk
+</p></h1>
-This project mainly implements the Monotonic Optimal Bining(MOB) algorithm.
+This project mainly implements the Monotonic Optimal Bining(MOB) algorithm in `SAS 9.4`.
 We extend the application of this algorithm which can be applied to numerical and categorical data.
-In order to avoid the problem of too many bins, we optimize the p-value and provide bins size first binning and monotonicity first binning methods for user to  discretize data more conveniently.
+In order to avoid the problem of too many bins, we optimize the p-value and provide `bins size first binning` and `monotonicity first binning` methods for users to discretize data more conveniently.

 ## How to use
 ### Step 0.
 Set up develop environment
-1. Make sure you have already sign up sas member.
+1. Make sure you have already signed up a account.
 If not please sign up as following https://www.sas.com/profile/ui/#/create<br>
 2. Create folder structure as following <br>
 <p align="left">
   <img src="https://github.com/cdfq384903/MonotonicOptimalBinning/blob/main/doc/snapshot/sas%20folder%20structure1.png" alt="folder structure 1"/>